mosesziregbe/Bakery-Sales-Data-Cleaning-and-Analysis-using-PostgreSQL/README.md

 The dataset contains 2420 rows and 27 columns.

-- Below is the sample of the original dataset showing few rows and columns:
+- Below is the sample of the original dataset (bakery_sales) showing few rows and columns:

 |datetime       |day of week|total|place  |angbutter|plain bread|jam|americano|croissant|caffe latte|tiramisu croissant|
 |---------------|-----------|-----|-------|---------|-----------|---|---------|---------|-----------|------------------|